qgis/QGIS-Documentation/docs/training_manual/create_vector_data/forms.rst

 #.
 Add a :guilabel:`Label` for your :guilabel:`Line Edit` and your :guilabel:`Spin Box`.
 #.
 Arrange the elements to your own desire.
 #.
 Click anywhere in your dialog.
 #.
-Find the *Lay Out in a Form Layout* button (in a toolbar along the top
+Find the :guilabel:`Lay Out in a Form Layout` button (in a toolbar along the top
    edge of the screen, by default).
 This lays out your dialog automatically.
 #.
 Set the dialog's maximum size (in its properties) to ``200``